It is important that we understand and respond to the views and expectations of our stakeholders, including our customers.

-We do not have any political affiliation as an organisation and have a strict policy that we do not make political donations of any sort.
+We do not have any political affiliation as an organisation and we do not make political donations of any sort.

 Policy makers and elected representatives have a significant influence on how we operate, so we aim to build and maintain close relationships with them to inform them about our activities and plans in an open and transparent way.

 We aim to meet with political representatives on a wide variety of issues in a number of ways.
 This includes a programme of discussions with MPs, peers, Council leaders and London Assembly Members, for them to find out more about what we do, and raise concerns on behalf of the people they represent.